It’s growing in popularity as a social justice movement. But that’s not enough. Here’s why I think ethical fashion is a feminist issue

 Even in the fashion industry, feminism has found itself on the center stage of runway shows.
-These days, being a feminist has become more fashionable than ever (if you don’t believe me, just ask Dior).
+These days, being a feminist brand has become more fashionable than ever (if you don’t believe me, just ask Dior).

 Why Ethical Fashion Is A Feminist Issue

-Moreover, as the industry continues to endanger the environment by using harsh chemicals during production and damaging natural resources, it is the women in lower socio-economic classes who are on the frontlines of the manufacturing process that will feel the consequences directly.
+Moreover, as the industry continues to endanger the environment by using harsh chemicals during production and damaging natural resources, it is the women in lower socioeconomic classes who are on the frontlines of the manufacturing process that will feel the consequences directly.
 When chemical dyes exude poisons, the rivers are polluted and the air is blackened by smoke, it is the garment makers who will suffer from the repercussions firsthand.

+The Solution?
 Look Beyond The Slogan

 On the consumer end, shoppers should have a global picture of the impact of their purchases, and to think about the human hands who make our clothes.
-More likely than not, there’s a poorly paid woman on the other side of that T-shirt, dreaming of a bright and powerful future where she will thrive.
+More likely than not, there’s a poorly paid woman on the other side of that t-shirt, dreaming of a bright and powerful future where she will thrive.